This page describes how the Fourth Estate Public Benefit Corporation participates in public policy and debate through direct and indirect advocacy.

 The Fourth Estate Public Benefit Corporation engages in policy discussions, initiatives and strategic litigation where the issues intersect with our public benefit mission, our members, and our business.

-We carefully manage our public policy engagement and coordinate these efforts.
-Strategic decisions about advocacy are made at the highest levels, including our, Board of Directors, Executive Team and Chairman and CEO, Jeff Brown.
-All public policy expenditures are reported to the Board of Directors and reviewed annually by the appropriate committee(s).
+We firewall our advocacy efforts from our news and editorial operations, and carefully manage our public policy engagement and coordinate these efforts to ensure ethical separation.
+Strategic decisions about advocacy are made at the highest levelsm, public policy expenditures are reported to the Board of Directors and reviewed annually by the appropriate committee(s).

 Lobbying regulations may require entities and individuals who engage in public policy advocacy to register and disclose relevant activities and expenditures.
 Some procurement lobbying efforts also require registration and disclosure.
 We will comply with all such regulations.